 The word “apostle” conveys the idea of a special commission from God.
-The apostle was under a divine commission to found the church and write Scripture.
+The “apostle of Jesus Christ” was under a divine commission to found the church and write Scripture.
 This is the highest-ranking gift in the Bible.
 There are no more apostles today.
 No one has the right to write Scripture.
 As all gifts, this gift can only be bestowed by the sovereignty of the Holy Spirit at the moment of salvation (1 Cor.
 12:11,13).

 Paul was Christ’s apostle.
 He was not the church’s apostle.
-He was a special emissary on a specific divine assignment from Christ (John 17:18).
+He was a special emissary on a specific divine assignment from Christ.
 He took his marching orders from Jesus Christ.

 When Jesus Christ fills our horizon, we can do nothing else but serve him.